• TAX STATUS AND FINANCIAL GUIDELINES

 The Society views the Regional Chapters as financial partners.
 This requires two key items: (1) the development of a budget that reflects plans and programs for the following fiscal year, and (2) the submission of an annual financial report.
 The Chapter budgets are reviewed by the Finance Committee as the Committee develops the budget for the Society for the following fiscal year.
 With the financial needs of both (a) the Chapters and (b) the Society before it, the Finance Committee is able to understand (1) the scope of Chapter activities for the following year, (2) the financial needs of the Chapters, and (3) how Chapter needs can be cared for within the Society’s budget.
 The Finance Committee can then determine how to meet those needs most effectively.

 The Society and its Regional Chapters are on the same fiscal year: August 1 through July 31.
-References such as “the following fiscal year” refer to the August–July time frame.
+References to “the fiscal year” refer to the August through July time frame.

 Custodian of Funds

 In complance with IRS rules and regulations, the CMS Executive Office serves as custodian of the funds for each Chapter.
 As part of its accounting system, the office maintains income and expense accounts for the Chapter.
 All Chapter income is credited to the income account and all Chapter expenses are paid from these funds.
 This procedure streamlines and insures consistency in financial operations, helps the transition from Treasurer to Treasurer, lessens the Society’s financial risk, and relieves Chapter Treasurers of the added stress and workload of managing the Chapter’s accounts.

 Not only is good bookkeeping a proper accounting procedure, its review may be required by the IRS during an audit.
 Failure to comply with IRS regulations can result in substantial penalties being levied against Chapters and the Society.
 Please help CMS keep records current by submitting in a timely manner (a) invoices for expenses and (b) income from receipts.